 On steep slopes, soils are typically shallower, the volume and velocity of surface water runoff is increased and the erosion potential is greater than on level ground.
 Maintaining or restoring forest cover is the optimal solution for controlling erosion and slowing runoff from steep slopes.
 The tree canopy helps to dissipate the energy forces of a strong rainfall, while tree roots hold soil in place.
 Dropped leaves and forest litter help to prevent soil compaction, fertilize the soil, retain moisture, allow water to infiltrate the soil and recharge groundwater supplies.

 Ridgelines.
 As described above, the town’s topography includes a number of prominent hills and ridgelines, which are characterized by their elevation and steep slopes.
 In addition to physical limitations and impacts on natural resources, development on steep slopes and prominent ridgelines can adversely affect scenic character.
 Development on hillsides, summits and ridgelines, especially at higher elevations, is often highly visible from numerous vantage points.
-Such development also contrasts dramatically with the natural backdrop of unbroken forest.
+Such development also contrasts dramatically with the natural backdrop of unbroken forest and should be avoided.

 Bedrock Geology